-XI.
+XII.
 External reviews

 External visits provide a valuable opportunity for departments and programs to gain a perspective on important aspects of their activities, from staffing and curricular issues to resources and interdepartmental connections.
 They also help to guide the college in its support of academic departments.
-During normal times, the Provost's Office supports approximately four to six external visiting committees per year, with a goal of reviewing every department or program once every ten to fifteen years.
-During the 2017-18 and 2018-19 academic years, while Wellesley is preparing its reaccreditation self-study and undergoing institutional review, external departmental and program reviews will be suspended except in unusual circumstances.
-But the normal cycle of visiting committees will resume in 2019-20.
-In advance of that resumption, the Provost's Office will be reviewing the College's goals and procedures for external visits, in close consultation with chairs.
+The Provost's Office supports approximately four to six external visiting committees per year, with a goal of reviewing every department or program once every ten to fifteen years.